kp1216/Cancer-Type-Detector/Readme.md

 - Implement **model ensembling** to boost performance.
 - Deploy the model as a web app or integrate into clinical workflows.

----

-**Note**: Customize the notebook’s name, model architecture, or training details as per your actual code.
-Let me know if you'd like help writing your `requirements.txt`, or if you want to add an overview of specific model metrics or visualizations from the notebook!
-::contentReference[oaicite:0]{index=0}